xonq/mycotools/MTDB.md

 Non-gene entries will have a parent field `Parent=[^;]+` that relates the entry to its parent RNA and each RNA to their parent gene.
-For non-gene terminal entries (when the highest entry in a hierarchy is not a gene/pseudogene), these entries will be assigned an Alias that corresponds to their type field
+For non-gene terminal entries (when the highest entry in a hierarchy is not a gene/pseudogene), these entries will be assigned an Alias that corresponds to their type field.

 On the occassion GFF entries are not given an Alias, *assume that these are ignored by Mycotools*; while curation is fairly robust for JGI and NCBI GFFs,